 The following are some of the top events and activities planned for this year during the month of August.

-August 2-3The International Reggae Wine Festival will be held at Secrets Hotel/Resorts Beach Club, Montego Bay.
-This Festival will attract wine lovers from all over the world, and some the best Reggae artistes, a fashion Show and Art and Craft will be there.
+August 2-3The International Reggae Wine Festival is held at Secrets Hotel/Resorts Beach Club, Montego Bay.
+This Festival attracts wine lovers from all over the world.
+Some of the best Reggae artistes, a fashion Show and Art and Crafts are usually on display.

-August 6 Independence Day Public Holiday
+August 6-Independence Day: Public Holiday

 There will also be the Mello Go Round at the National Arena, Kingston.
 This is the festival of performing arts, where the most talented Jamaicans perform.

+All these events are the making of a great holiday week.
 Here's to a great Jamaica Emancipendence!